 Getting comfortable talking about tech

-A blog post about some of things that have helped me in getting comfortable talking about tech (although hopefully some of the advice is also useful for non-tech talks!).
+A blog post about some of the things that have helped me in getting comfortable talking about tech (although hopefully some of the advice is also useful for non-tech talks!).

 November 5, 2024